teamconclude/blueprints/README.md

 ### More Attribute Properties

-In addition to the obligatory attributes *name*, *title* and *label* described above, there are a few other properties:
+There are a few other properties in addition to the obligatory *name*, *title* and *label* described above:

-- **mandatory** (boolean): Setting *mandatory* to *true* (not "true") means that the attribute should always have a non-empty value.
+- **mandatory** (boolean): Setting *mandatory* to *true* means that the attribute should always have a non-empty value.
 This is the case for the *title* attribute.
 - **default_value**: The default value of an attribute.
 - **placeholder**: A text displayed inside the input field before the user starts typing.
 - **hint**: A contextual hint about the format etc. of the attribute.
 - **visible**: Controls where the attribute is displayed (default = "").

+### Attribute Visibility

 The **visible** setting can be:
-- empty: This is the default setting.
+- "" / not set: Default setting.
 The attribute will be shown in all dialogs.
 - "create": The attribute will only be shown in the create dialog.
 - "edit": The attribute will only be shown in the conclude dialog.
 - "conclude": The attribute will only be shown in the conclude dialog.
 - "create,edit": Shown in the create and edit dialogs but not in the conclude dialog.

-Here's how to add an attribute that's visible internally but not to the person who creates the activity:
+Here's how to add an attribute that's visible to the internal team but not to the person who creates the activity:
 ````json
 {
   "name": "notes",